 When you repurpose your podcast content, you're taking a podcast episode and reworking it into something new that can be shared on different social media platforms in a variety of formats.

-Repurposing your podcast breathes a new lease of life into your audio content and allows you to reach a much broader audience.
+Repurposing your podcast breathes new life into your audio content and allows you to reach a much broader audience.

-• Reaching a wider audience – by repurposing your podcast on social media, you’ll reach people who might not usually listen to podcasts.
-You're putting your message in front of them on all the popular social sites rather than waiting and hoping for them to search for your content (or not searching for it at all)
+• Reaching a wider audience – repurposing your podcast on social media lets you reach people who might not usually listen to podcasts.
+You're putting your message in front of them on all the popular social sites rather than hoping for them to stumble on your content.

-• Driving traffic to your website – by repurposing and sharing your content on social media, you can help boost your organic rankings in the search engine result pages.
+• Driving traffic to your website – by repurposing and sharing your content on social media, you can boost your organic rankings in the search engine result pages.
 The more you link back to your web page from authority sites, and the more your content is shared on social media, the more traffic you'll hopefully drive to your site.
 Google and other search engines will take notice and may place you higher in search results.
-Whilst social media platforms are not authority sites as such, the more people who see your podcast, the more likely they will link to it on their website.

 • Positioning yourself as an expert – by repurposing your podcast on social media, you will start to become known as an expert in your industry as more people will see you discussing the topic you want to be known for.
 So, the next time they need something related to your offering, who do you think they’re likely to contact?

-According to the Podcast Consumer Report, 75% of people reported that podcasts simply aren’t for them.
-However, just because they don’t like podcasts doesn’t mean they won’t love you, your content and your product/services.
+However, the Podcast Consumer Report revealed that 75% of people reported that podcasts simply aren’t for them.
+But just because they don’t like podcasts doesn’t mean they won’t love you, your content or your product/services.
 For more on becoming loved as a podcaster (by those who hate podcasts) read this article on How to Become Loved As A Podcaster (By Those Who Hate Podcasts).

-The great news is, 67% of people discover new podcasts on social media.
+The great news is that 67% of people discover new podcasts on social media.
 So, the more repurposing on social media you do, the more people will discover your amazing content.

 Let’s take a look at how you can repurpose a podcast on social media: